Chromaticity: Quantitative description

 In color science, the white point of an illuminant or of a display is a neutral reference characterized by a chromaticity; all other chromaticities may be defined in relation to this reference using polar coordinates.
 The hue is the angular component, and the purity is the radial component, normalized by the maximum radius for that hue.

-Purity is roughly equivalent to the term "saturation" in the HSV color model.
-The property "hue" is as used in general color theory and in specific color models such as HSV and HSL color spaces, though it is more perceptually uniform in color models such as Munsell, CIELAB or CIECAM02.
+Purity is roughly equivalent to the term saturation in the HSV color model.
+The property hue is as used in general color theory and in specific color models such as HSL and HSV color spaces, though it is more perceptually uniform in color models such as Munsell, CIELAB or CIECAM02.

 Some color spaces separate the three dimensions of color into one luminance dimension and a pair of chromaticity dimensions.
 For example, the white point of an sRGB display is an x, y chromaticity of (0.3127, 0.3290), where x and y coordinates are used in the xyY space.

 These pairs determine a chromaticity as affine coordinates on a triangle in a 2D-space, which contains all possible chromaticities.
 These x and y are used because of simplicity of expression in CIE 1931 (see below) and have no inherent advantage.
 Other coordinate systems on the same X-Y-Z triangle, or other color triangles, can be used.

 On the other hand, some color spaces such as RGB and XYZ do not separate out chromaticity, but chromaticity is defined by a mapping that normalizes out intensity, and its coordinates, such as r and g or x and y, can be calculated through the division operation, such as x = X/X + Y + Z, and so on.

 The xyY space is a cross between the CIE XYZ and its normalized chromaticity coordinates xyz, such that the luminance Y is preserved and augmented with just the required two chromaticity dimensions.